nf-core/sarek/docs/output.md

 By default, Sarek will use [GATK MarkDuplicates](https://gatk.broadinstitute.org/hc/en-us/articles/5358880192027-MarkDuplicates-Picard-).

-Specify `--use_gatk_spark markduplicates` to use [`GATK MarkDuplicatesSpark`](https://gatk.broadinstitute.org/hc/en-us/articles/5358833264411-MarkDuplicatesSpark) instead, the corresponding spark implementation.
+To use the corresponding spark implementation [`GATK MarkDuplicatesSpark`](https://gatk.broadinstitute.org/hc/en-us/articles/5358833264411-MarkDuplicatesSpark), please specify `--use_gatk_spark markduplicates`.
 The resulting files are converted to CRAM with either [samtools](https://www.htslib.org/doc/samtools.html), when GATK MarkDuplicates is used, or, implicitly, by GATK MarkDuplicatesSpark.

 The resulting CRAM files are delivered to the users.